Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 - existing Sutton SignWriting datasets
 - current tooling and production workflows

-In the facial system, the official model replaces direct writer selection of a final ISWA symbol with a sequence that the font merges into a rendered face.
+In the facial system, the official model does not simply preserve the writer's choice of facial symbols and their placement.

+Instead, the writer enters a sequence of facial elements and the font takes on part of the job of arranging them into a rendered face.

 This shifts part of symbol formation into font behavior rather than into a stable, shared symbol identity.